Agate Properties, Meaning, Facts and Photos

 An agate was believed to have been the second stone in the third row of the high priest breastplate.
 This religious garment from biblical times was adorned with twelve gemstones.
 It was worn by the Jewish high priest whilst presenting himself to God.

-Agate is dependant on the presence of other minerals for its colour.
-Black, white and grey stones are often dyed to make them more appealing to the wider commercial market.
+Agate's colour is dependent on the presence of other minerals.
+Black, white and grey agate stones are often dyed to make them more appealing.

 The practice of dying rocks and minerals can be traced back thousands of years.

-Despite everything that has been learnt about the formation of agate so much is still not fully understood.
+Despite everything that has been learned about the formation of agate, so much is still not fully understood.
 Its formation has never been studied from start to finish in real time.
 Nor has it been possible to recreate agate in a laboratory setting.
-For this reason much of what is known is supposition.
+Therefore, much of what is known about this mineral is supposition.

 Agate is a powerful grounding stone that stabilises energy and balances yin and yang.

-Being grounded means we're well connected with Earth and our surroundings.
-That helps us to remain calm, rational and make better decisions especially when surrounded by chaos.
+Being grounded means being well connected with Earth and our surroundings.
+That helps us to remain calm and rational and make better decisions, especially when surrounded by chaos.

 It makes sense of the madness that we deal with in everyday life.

-Agate can be used to bring information to the surface that's deeply rooted in the subconscious.
-It can also be used to rebuild self-confidence.
+Agate can bring information deeply rooted in the subconscious to the surface and rebuild self-confidence.

-Its soothing energies can help with turmoil, frustration and anger hence making way for the healing process to begin.
+Its soothing energies can help with turmoil, frustration and anger, allowing the healing process to begin.
 Agate works at its own pace but is powerful yet gentle.
 It’s associated with stamina, courage, vitality and strength.

-When used during meditation agate will promote deep inner peace and tranquillity.
+When used in meditation, agate promotes deep inner peace and tranquillity.
 It creates a space for introspection and self-reflection.
-Introspection allows you to understand yourself whilst self-reflection lets you process what you learn.
+Introspection allows you to understand yourself, while self-reflection lets you process what you learn.

-On the mystical birthstone chart agate is the birthstone for September.
+On the Mystical Chart, agate is the birthstone for September.

 Article Pictures

-Picture 1 is courtesy of Captain Tenneal.
-Picture 2 (dendritic inclusions in agate), picture 5 (crazy lace agate) and the last picture in our article are courtesy of Stan Celestian.
+The first picture in our article is courtesy of Captain Tenneal.
+The second (dendritic inclusions in agate), fifth (crazy lace agate) and last picture are courtesy of Stan Celestian.

-The agate stones in the museum display cabinet are in the Smithsonian Museum of Natural History Washington D.C.
+The agates in the museum display are in the Smithsonian Museum of Natural History Washington D.C.
 Photo by Stone Mania.

-Picture 4 (dendritic agate) is courtesy of Steve (Singingstone48 - Flickr).
+The fourth picture (dendritic agate) is courtesy of Steve Blyskal.

-Most pictures are clickable and redirect to the original image.
+Most are clickable and redirect to the original image.

 shop now explore our collection of agate